dotnet/csharplang/proposals/ref-unsafe-in-iterators-async.md

 > ~~It is a compile-time error for an iterator block to contain an unsafe context ([§23.2][unsafe-contexts]).
 > An iterator block always defines a safe context, even when its declaration is nested in an unsafe context.~~
 > **The iterator block used to implement an iterator ([§15.14][iterators])
-> always defines a safe context, even when its declaration is nested in an unsafe context.**
+> always defines a safe context, even when the iterator declaration is nested in an unsafe context.**

 From this spec it also follows:
 - If an iterator declaration is marked with the `unsafe` modifier, the signature is in an unsafe scope